Lucinda Musgrave: Life in Queensland

 After arriving in Brisbane in November 1883, Lucinda would again take on a range of social and ceremonial functions, often alongside her husband, but sometimes on her own account.
 Organisations of which she agreed to be patron included the Lady Bowen Hospital in Brisbane, named after one of her predecessors, the Brisbane Charity Organisation Society, and the Brisbane Industrial Home, which offered training and “shelter, relief and Christian sympathy to fallen and friendless women who have resolved to lead a new life”.
 She also travelled extensively to other parts of Queensland with Musgrave, and became involved in charity projects outside Brisbane.
 For example, within months of her agreeing to become patron of a safe maternity facility for women in Maryborough, enough funds had been raised for the new “Lady Musgrave Lying-In Hospital” to begin receiving patients.

 Much of Lucinda’s charity work in Queensland would involve helping young single women who arrived in the colony as immigrants from Britain or other colonies.
 Her involvement began in 1884 after she became the inaugural patron of the Young Women’s Institute.
 Emanating from the Young Women’s Christian Association, the Institute provided temporary safe accommodation in Brisbane for women who could demonstrate “respectability of character” and who were seeking work as teachers or governesses.
 After concerns were voiced at public meetings that similar help was needed for young women seeking other types of work, and who didn’t necessarily have anyone to vouch for their characters, a women’s committee headed by Lucinda established the Lady Musgrave Lodge in Brisbane in June 1885.
 After a few months of operation, girls who had stayed at the Lodge had found employment as general servants, housemaids, nurses, dressmakers and shop assistants.
 By 1888, when a new government “depot” opened to receive immigrant women in Brisbane, demand for places in the Lady Musgrave Lodge did not dwindle, with the majority of young women using it being locally-born single girls engaged as domestic servants.
+In 1892 the organisation purchased its own building.
+Durham-born Sarah Goldsmith (1846–1903) would meet immigrant women as they disembarked to offer accommodation.
+Goldsmith was president from 1903 to 1931 and during that time the organisations fundraising paid off the £4,000 mortgage that had built the lodge.